-Learn more about the CEHD's Tuition Reduction Initiative that can be applied to the M.Ed. in Teacher Leadership Program!
+Learn more about the CEHD's Tuition Reduction Initiative that can be applied to the M.Ed. in Teaching and Learning Program!

-As a graduate student in the Teacher Leadership program, you will work with a faculty mentor/advisor to develop a concentration unique to your professional needs.
+As a graduate student in the Teaching ad Learning program, you will work with a faculty mentor/advisor to develop a concentration unique to your professional needs.
 Some of these concentrations can lead to an Endorsement on your Teaching Certification through Kentucky’s Educational Professional Standards Board.
+Additionally, you may be interested in college’s Education Specialist in Curriculum and Instruction degree program.

 Note: These options are limited to teachers who are already certified in Special Education

-Additional information about the M.Ed. in Teacher Leadership can be found in UofL's Graduate Catalog.
+Additional information about the M.Ed. in Teaching and Learning can be found in UofL's Graduate Catalog.

-Candidates for the Master of Education in Teacher Leadership are required to submit credentials supporting their academic ability to succeed at the graduate level as well as positive dispositions for teaching.
+Candidates for the Master of Education in Teaching and Learning are required to submit credentials supporting their academic ability to succeed at the graduate level as well as positive dispositions for teaching.
 Positive dispositions include: effective communication and critical thinking skills, professionalism, and commitment to diversity as well as the teaching profession.
 Admission credentials will include official transcripts, professional writing requirements, and letters of recommendation.

 This program is open to all eligible candidates regardless of race, color, national origin, sex, disability or age.